 i) Preliminary exam requirement.
 Preliminary examinations are offered at the beginning and end of the Spring semester each year.
 These are three closed-book written examinations in (i) differential equations, (ii) advanced calculus, and (iii) linear algebra.
 The examinations are given at the advanced undergraduate / beginning graduate level.
 For each of the three exams, students receive a score of 1 (Not Pass), 2 (M.S.
 Pass) or 3 (Ph.D.
-Pass), as determined by the Preliminary Exams Committee.
+Pass), as determined by a unanimous consensus the Preliminary Exams Committee.

 All students in the graduate program are required to take the preliminary exams at the beginning of the Spring semester of their first year of study.
 The dates of these exams will be determined during the preceding Fall semester.
 M.S.
 Plan II students must obtain a score of at least 2 on all three exams.
 A student may retake any or all three exams at the end of the same Spring semester.
-If the student does not obtain a score of at least 2 on all three exams after two attempts, he or she will be disqualified from further study in the graduate program.
+If the student does not obtain a score of at least 2 on all three exams after two attempts, they will be disqualified from further study in the graduate program.

 ii) Special Topics requirement.
-To satisfy the requirement of two Special Topics courses-item b), part ii) above-a student may take Math 292 (Special
+To satisfy the requirement of two Special Topics Page 8

 Topics in Applied Mathematics).
 Math 292 may be repeated for credit, as long as the subject matter of past and present Math 292 courses does not overlap significantly.
-Recognizing the interdisciplinary nature of research in applied mathematics, students may, with the approval of their advisor, satisfy the Special Topics requirement by either taking graduate-level (200-or 300-level) courses from another discipline, or by taking letter-graded Math 298/299 courses.
+Recognizing the interdisciplinary nature of research in applied mathematics, students may, with the approval of their advisor, satisfy the Special Topics requirement by either taking graduate-level (200- or 300-level) courses from another discipline, the remaining course out of Math 222 and 282, or by taking letter-graded Math 298/299 courses.
 In any case, the Special Topics courses must be completed with a minimum grade of "B" in each course.